-143. Children Action Forums, Youth Forums and Provincial Adolescents' Forums were established in all provinces where children from all walks of life are involved.
+- 143. Children Action Forums, Youth Forums and Provincial Adolescents' Forums were established in all provinces where children from all walks of life are involved.
 The National AIDS Control Program in collaboration with UNICEF conducted a National Youth Forum (NYF) in Islamabad in July 2006 with the slogan of the forum being Unite for Children Unite against AIDS.
 The NYF focused on advocacy for stopping the spread of HIV amongst youth.
-Similarly, Child Clubs have been established by various civil society organizations in schools across the country to create awareness about child rights.

-144. SPARC, through its school project, reaches children in schools and deliver lectures on child rights.
+Similarly, Child Clubs have been established by various civil society organizations in schools across the country to create awareness about child rights. - 144.
+SPARC, through its school project, reaches children in schools and deliver lectures on child rights.
 Child rights clubs are also formed which give the children a chance to voice their opinions and participate and organize various child rights activities.
 SPARC facilitates clubs to undertake activities and promotes self-initiatives.
 Annual meetings of these clubs are held and outstanding performances are rewarded.
 Children are facilitated in the production of a child magazine Article 13.

-145. Members of these forums and clubs participate in various activities nationally and internationally.
-Adolescents become facilitators to work with other children and prepare them for the task.

-146. Children's consultations were held in all provinces during the report writing process of the current report and children's views/comments were sought about the implementation of the CRC in Pakistan.
-Children openly shared their views about the state of child rights in Pakistan.

-147. Child Facilitation Desks have been established in all provinces.
-In May 2007, 11 children from the earthquake affected areas were sent to Bangkok, in collaboration with UNICEF, to participate in the International Conference on Children Affected by Calamities.

-148. A Youth Parliament has been established which regularly holds its sessions and give its views one various issues of national interest.
-The Youth Parliament is an initiative of Pakistan Institute of Legislative Development and Transparency (PILDAT) and works on the pattern of the National Assembly.

-149. Steps have been undertaken to forge alliances for children and ensure their participation in policy formulation and implementation of plans concerning children at national and sub-national levels;

-- Children actively participated at provincial and national workshops organized to design and draft the National Plan of Action for Children. - Consultations with children were held to review the mid term progress on Yokohama commitment against commercial sexual exploitation of children. - Children participated in the development of National Plan of Action against Child Sexual Abuse and Exploitation, at national and provincial levels. - A Network of NGOs, under the name of "Working Group against Child Sexual Abuse and Exploitation" is doing research, advocacy and capacity building work on child protection at national level. - Child friendly version of the National Plan of Action against Child Sexual Abuse and Exploitation have been developed and disseminated to children. - NCCWD held a number of consultations with children during the process of Country report preparation at provincial and national levels. - The NCCWD and several NGOs have launched awareness raising programs on CRC, Child Participation etc. directly targeting at children.
+- 145. Members of these forums and clubs participate in various activities nationally and internationally.
+Adolescents become facilitators to work with other children and prepare them for the task. - 146.
+Children's consultations were held in all provinces during the report writing process of the current report and children's views/comments were sought about the implementation of the CRC in Pakistan.
+Children openly shared their views about the state of child rights in Pakistan. - 147.
+Child Facilitation Desks have been established in all provinces.
+In May 2007, 11 children from the earthquake affected areas were sent to Bangkok, in collaboration with UNICEF, to participate in the International Conference on Children Affected by Calamities. - 148.
+A Youth Parliament has been established which regularly holds its sessions and give its views one various issues of national interest.
+The Youth Parliament is an initiative of Pakistan Institute of Legislative Development and Transparency (PILDAT) and works on the pattern of the National Assembly. - 149.
+Steps have been undertaken to forge alliances for children and ensure their participation in policy formulation and implementation of plans concerning children at national and sub-national levels: - Children actively participated at provincial and national workshops organized to design and draft the National Plan of Action for Children - Consultations with children were held to review the mid term progress on Yokohama commitment against commercial sexual exploitation of children - Children participated in the development of National Plan of Action against Child Sexual Abuse and Exploitation, at national and provincial levels - A Network of NGOs, under the name of "Working Group against Child Sexual Abuse and Exploitation" is doing research, advocacy and capacity building work on child protection at national level - Child friendly version of the National Plan of Action against Child Sexual Abuse and Exploitation have been developed and disseminated to children - NCCWD held a number of consultations with children during the process of Country report preparation at provincial and national levels - The NCCWD and several NGOs have launched awareness raising programs on CRC, Child Participation etc. directly targeting at children the Prime Minister.
+Representatives of the working children of Pakistan also presented a Charter on Protection of Children and Abolition of Child Labour to the Prime Minister, leaders, ministers and other key decision makers.